"Ye Shall Not See It"

 This indicates that the term "days of the Son of Man" refers to a time when Jesus will visibly return to Earth.

 But wait a second!
 If "days of the Son of Man" refers to the second coming, what was Jesus telling his disciples?
-That in the future, they would not see even one of the days of the Son of Man!
+That they would not live to see His second coming!
 How depressing that statement must have been to them!
 At least they were warned of what to expect in advance by our Lord.

 I can hear someone objecting, "Jesus meant that they will not see one of the days of the son of man during those days."